Chinese numismatic charm: Five poisons talismans

 A coin amulet that depicts a snake, a spider, a centipede, a toad, and a tiger.

 Five poisons talismans (五毒錢) are Chinese charms decorated with inscriptions and images related to the fifth day of the fifth month of the Chinese calendar (天中节), the most inauspicious day according to tradition.
-This day marked the start of summer which was accompanied with dangerous animals, the spread of pathogens through infection and the alleged appearance of evil spirits.
-These animals included those known as the five poisons (五毒): snakes, scorpions, centipedes, toads, and spiders.
-These are often depicted on five poisons talismans, or possibly with lizards, the three-legged toad or tiger.
+This day marked the start of summer, which was accompanied by dangerous animals, the spread of infectious diseases, and the alleged appearance of evil spirits.
+These animals included the five poisons (五毒): snakes, scorpions, centipedes, toads, and spiders.
+These are often depicted on five-poison talismans, or possibly with lizards, the three-legged toad, or the tiger.
 The ancient Chinese believed that poison could only be thwarted with poison, and that the amulet would counter the hazardous effects of the animals displayed.
 An example of a five poisons charm bears the legend "五日午时" ("noon of the 5th day"), and the amulets were commonly worn on that day.

 Eight Decalitres of Talent charms

-The Eight Decalitres of Talent charm is a Qing dynasty era handmade charm with four characters.
+The Eight Decalitres of Talent charm is a Qing dynasty-era handmade charm featuring four characters.
 The rim is painted blue, the left and right characters are painted green, and the top and bottom characters are painted orange.
 The inscription bā dòu zhī cái (八鬥之才), which could be translated as "eight decalitres of talent", is a reference to a story in which Cao Zhi struggled with his brother Cao Pi, under the belief that he was oppressed out of envy for his talents.
 The inscription was devised by the Eastern Jin dynasty poet Xie Lingyun, referring to a saying that talent was divided into ten pieces and Cao Zhi received eight of the ten.